animafps/blog/src/posts/arena-fps-the-final-death-of-the-genre.md

-how to use each weapon, item timing, map control which are a lot and take like around 30hours just to learn them which are made harder by the fact that they are not really intuitive or well documented that are easily available to the new player and they raise the skill ceiling so players with a tiny bit more experience are much better.
+how to use each weapon, item timing, map control which are a lot and take like around 30hours just to learn them which are made harder by the fact that they are not really intuitive or well documented that are available to the new player and they raise the skill ceiling so players with a tiny bit more experience are much better.
-Now for modes that are even more insane cause, there are so many modes and so many different mechanics that are specifically tied to a single mode.
+Now for modes that are even more ludicrous cause, there are so many modes and so many different mechanics that are specifically tied to a single mode.
 Now for diabotical specifically you have to learn 3–4 separate modes if you want to get into the major esports circuit and for the casual player base,